corford/ansible-role-pgbouncer/README.md

 # pgbouncer
 Ansible role for pgbouncer

-The following vars are not set by the role defaults and should instead be set in a seperate var file (encrypted with Ansible vault or similar):
+The following vars are not set by the role defaults and should be set in a seperate var file (encrypted with Ansible vault or similar):

 ```
 pgbouncer_auth_user: "pgbouncer"